aceta-minophen/Rudra/README.md

 # Rudra
 A smart healthcare assistant robot intended for home and hospital use.

-## 🔍 How to navigate this repository
+> 🔍 **How to navigate this repository?**
+>
-The implementation of each feature has been explained in the [Features](https://github.com/aceta-minophen/Rudra/edit/main/README.md#feet-features) section below along with the link to the respective folders of code files provided, explaining the contents in them.
+> The implementation of each feature has been explained in the [Features](https://github.com/aceta-minophen/Rudra/edit/main/README.md#feet-features) section below along with the link to the respective folders of code files provided, explaining the contents in them.
+>

-Further, there are separate README files in each directory to elaborate on the purpose of the subfiles, etc.
+>Further, there are separate README files in each directory to elaborate on the purpose of the subfiles, etc.

 ## :feet: Features
 ### 1. Voice Assistant